Skip to main content

 • eat at least five portions of a variety of fruit and vegetables every day

-• base meals on starchy foods such as pasta, rice, cereals and pulses such as beans, peas or lentils
+• base meals on starchy foods such as potatoes, bread, rice, pasta and other starchy carbohydrates

 • try to cut down on food that is high in saturated fat and have foods that are rich in unsaturated fat instead